valeriangalliat/blog/2026/06/astro-eslint-pnpm-11-return-outside-function.md

 # Astro ESLint with pnpm 11: `return` outside of function
 June 1, 2026

+## TLDR

+`pnpm add -D @typescript-eslint/parser` so `eslint-plugin-astro` picks it up instead of Espree.
+Mandatory for TypeScript, but also helps with things like early `return` in frontmatter even in plain JS.

+## Context

 After upgrading to pnpm 11, ESLint started flagging every `.astro` page that returns early from the frontmatter: